timcallaghan/dotell/README.md

 ## Technology

 1. .NET for hosting gRPC services to ingest telemetry, and exposing APIs for querying the ingested telemetry
-2. Flutter for the SPA frontend, which is served statically by the .NET backend
+2. Blazor for the SPA frontend, which is served statically by the .NET backend
 3. SignalR for realtime UI updates whenever telemetry is ingested
 4. DuckDB for storing and querying telemetry